ibilalkayy/coin-route/README.md

 ### Components

 - `main.go`: Entry point of the application.
-- `backend/`: Backend logic for API endpoints.
+- `backend/`: Contains backend logic for API endpoints.
+  - `bitfinex.go`: Handles API calls to Bitfinex.
   - `btc_amount.go`: Extracts BTC amount from the request.
   - `coinbase.go`: Handles API calls to Coinbase.
   - `exchange.go`: Defines API routing and responses.
-  - `usd_amount.go`: Calculates lowest USD amount for a given BTC amount.
+  - `usd_amount.go`: Calculates the lowest USD amount for a given BTC amount.
 - `structs/`: Data structures used in the application.
   - `structs.go`: Defines `Response` and `APIResponse` structs.